valyentdev/ravel/README.md

 Copyright 2024 - Valyent

-This project is licensed under the X License - see the [license](./LICENSE.md) file for details.
+This project is licensed under the AGPL version 3 License - see the [license](./LICENSE.md) file for details.

 ## Star History